mattrondel/D415/Southbound_vs_Northbound.md

 Netconf - network management prototocol used to install, manipulate and delte the configuration of network devices via RPC messagges are encoded in XML

+REST allows controllers to montior and manage infrastrutcture through HTTP and HTTPS verbs ( GET, PUT, DELETE etc)

+RESTCONF -

+OpFlex - controller is not the brains

 **Notes**

 1. Southbound APIs: